 *Rolling Admissions, you can enroll anytime and go at your own pace!

-Part A. 10 Week Virtual Classroom with on-line proficiency testing with John Hayes, DC, MS, DABCO and ACOPM Faculty
+Part A. 10 Week Core Virtual Classroom with on-line proficiency testing.
+With John Hayes, DC, MS, DABCO and ACOPM Faculty

 You must complete the 10 week virtual classroom sessions before taking the Board Exam which is held annually in April in the Chicago Area.
 You should allow a minimum of 4 hours each week for Study and Assignments.